Central Yankee Town, West Caicos.

 The Crossley kerosene engine.

-Another beautiful piece is a primitive internal combustion engine, a Crossley horizontal kerosene (paraffin oil) engine, produced in Manchester in England in the final years of the 1800s.
-This engine appears to have been set up to run large belts, probably to turn pumps, or possibly T. A. Smith’s patented “Fiber Decorticating Machine”, which was used to process sisal leaves.
+Another beautiful piece is a Crossley horizontal kerosene (paraffin oil) engine produced in Manchester, England in the final years of the 1800s.
+This primitive internal combustion engine appears to have been set up to run large belts (probably to turn pumps) or possibly T. A. Smith’s patented “Fiber Decorticating Machine,” which was used to process sisal leaves.

 It’s quite fascinating to see a prime example of the transition point in history when the steam engine conceded to the internal combustion engine.